Cancer Research UK logo.

 • Dry the skin thoroughly after bathing.
 This reduces the chance of chaffing and fungal infection.

-• Avoid perfumed, scented and lanolin-based lotions and moisurisers as these can dry the skin and cause more itching.
+• Avoid perfumed, scented and lanolin based lotions and moisturisers as these can cause allergies in the skin and more itching.

 • Use odourless and colourless moisturiser, such as epaderm and hydromol, which you can get from the chemist.
-Apply 4 times a day.
+Apply regularly.

-• Moisturise your skin straight after you bathe.
+• Moisturise your skin straight after you bath.
 Apply the moisturiser in the same direction as your hair grows.
+Do not rub them into the skin as this can make itching worse.

 • Wear cotton and linen, rather than wool or man-made materials, which can irritate the skin.